 - Interpretation: General Comment 4 on the right to inclusive education provides interpretation of Article 24 of the Convention

 - Monitoring mechanism: yes (Article 35 of CRPD)

 - Complaint mechanism: yes (if the State has ratified the Optional protocol to CRPD, see the list)

-The Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (CPMW) seeks to prevent and eliminate the exploitation of migrant workers throughout the entire migration process by providing a set of binding international standards to address the treatment, welfare and human rights of both documented and undocumented migrants, as well as the obligations and responsibilities on the part of sending and receiving States.
-This Convention guarantees for each child of a migrant worker, the basic right of access to education on the basis of equality of treatment with nationals of the State even in cases of irregular migrant situation.
+The International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families (ICMW) seeks to prevent and eliminate the exploitation of migrant workers throughout the entire migration process by providing a set of binding international standards to address the treatment, welfare and human rights of both documented and undocumented migrants, as well as the obligations and responsibilities on the part of sending and receiving states.
+This Convention guarantees for each child of a migrant worker, the basic right of access to education on the basis of equality of treatment with nationals of the state even in cases of irregular migrant situation.
 It provides other rules for migrants and their families, in the field of education, and assures parental freedom in the moral and religious education of their children.
-Articles 12.4, 30, 43 and 45 guarantee the right to education.
+Articles 12.4, 30, 43, and 45 guarantee the right to education.
 This Convention has a very low number of ratifications.

 - Adoption: 18 December 1990

 - Interpretation: The Committee on Migrant Workers adopted a General Comment 1 on Migrant Domestic Workers that refers to the right to education in paragraphs 14, 57 and 59

 - Monitoring mechanism: yes (Article 73 of CPMW)

 - Complaint mechanism: yes but not into force yet (the procedure will entry into force when ten states have made the necessary declaration under Article 77 of the Convention.
 Only two states have accepted the procedure so far; see list)